KristanLaimon/KL-Bot/README.md

 # Why?
-I've made other bots-like for telegram and discord but I haven't seen any open framework or tools to make whatsapp bots properly, thanks to facebook to make difficult it's bot making community without any open source tools and pay walls for business only.
+I've made other bots-like for telegram and discord but I haven't seen any open framework or tools to make whatsapp bots properly, thanks to facebook to make difficult its bot making community without any open source tools and pay walls for business only.
 So i wanted to make a whattsapp full customizable and useful open source bot for whatsapp as a bet and challenge (for fun);